Radiology

 Computed Tomography (CT)

 Computed tomography (CT) gives detailed images of a section of the body.
 In general, the section of the body is like a loaf of bread.
 Each slice is at a different spot, and we can look at different pieces and as a whole unit.
 The table slides into the round opening of the scanner, and the scanner moves around your body.
 The table will move while the scanner takes pictures.
 You may hear a click or buzz as the table and scanner move.
-It is very important to lie still during the test.
+It is very important to remain still during the test.
 CT examinations usually take less than 30 minutes.
 Some of the tests require an individual to drink a solution of barium, so that the stomach and intestines are well defined.
 Additionally, a contrast media is injected into a vein to help evaluate blood vessels.
 The CT images are created by using radiation.
 CT is a diagnostic test that is used with other modalities such as MRI, Ultrasound and general x-ray.